-In 2014, the Juvenile Mental Health Court was awarded final certification and recognition as a Specialized Docket as outlined by the Rules of Superintendence of the Ohio Supreme Court.
+The Juvenile Mental Health Court was awarded final certification and recognition as a Specialized Docket as outlined by the Rules of Superintendence of the Ohio Supreme Court.
 Reapplication for continued certification will occur in 2017.

-- 5 Juveniles terminated from program.....
-(4 Males 1 Female) - 4 Juveniles completed program / Charges dismissed.....(0 Males 4 Females)
+- 13 Juveniles served in program (5 Males 8 Females) - 2 Juveniles terminated from program......
+(0 Males 2 Females) - 4 Juveniles successful completions/Charges dismissed..(1 Male 3 Females)